iron-io/worker_js/docs/JobsApi.md

 Cancel a job.

 Cancels a job in delayed, queued or running status.
-The worker may continue to run a running job. reason is set to `client_request`.
+The worker may continue to run a running job. reason is set to &#x60;client_request&#x60;.

 ### Example
 ```javascript